What Can We Ride?

 Who is in charge?

-We will soon be a registered Non Profit Organization which means better event growth, more options to help public awareness and more ways to help educate society on important issues that so many people believe in.
+We are a registered Non Profit Organization which means better event growth, more options to help public awareness and more ways to help educate society on important issues that so many people believe in.

-Our board of directors will include Michael Beals, Rolf Holbach, Kanesha Hamilton, Ron Mercer, Robert Young.
+Our board of directors include Michael Beals, Rolf Holbach, Kanesha Hamilton, Ron Mercer, Robert Young.
 Any of these organizers can be found at the event if you have questions about the organization.

 Can I take pictures if I'm not a rider?

 WE do approve media photographers for legitimate reasons to be present but we do not allow just anyone to harass participants for photos.
 Media staff MUST register as media with our staff.
 Participants are welcome to commemorate your experience.
 If you are fully clothed and not a participant and someone complains, you will be asked to leave the area.
 Photography is NOT to be used for inappropriate websites and we ask that anyone taking pictures ASKS permission before taking photos of individuals.
 If you are a rider, we expect that you share some of your images with us for our private gallery and include some of yourself as well.

 What if I find photos of me somewhere that I don't approve of?